Taxes and Business Strategy

 • Assessment

-The students will be working on both the written report and the oral presentation between 28 February and 28 March.
+The students will be working on both the written report and the presentation between March and April.

 Both elements have to be taken in the same semester.